mikeger/e2ee-presentation/presentation.md

 [^1]: Source: https://github.com/wireapp/wire-ios/blob/develop/WireExtensionComponents/Utilities/URL%2BBackup.swift

 ^ So let's exclude the sensitive files, like the message database or the key material from the iTunes backup.
 This can be achieved using the URLResourceValues object having isExcludedFromBackup set to true that can be set on the file URL.

 ---
-# Basics of not sharing.

-- Apple cares about user privacy.
-- Image and Video metadata.
-- iTunes and iCloud backups.
-- CallKit 🤙.

-^ Thanks to Tim Cook, the Apple is one of the bigger companies that care about the user privacy.
-However this does not mean that we can rest now and stop thinking about the users of our apps.

----
 # Image, Video metadata.